-As the substance is not registered, no standard test on abiotic degradation of 3-BC is available from registrations.
-Also from published studies no such data is available.
+No standard test or published studies on abiotic degradation of 3-BC is available.

-Half-life in air due to degradation with hydroxyl radicals has been estimated with AOPwin v1.92 (US EPA, 2012) assuming a 12 hour-day and an OH-concentration of 1.5×10^6 OH-radicals/cm3.
-The atmospheric half-life of 3-BC was estimated to be 1.495 hours, the overall OH-rate constant was estimated to be 8.588×10^{-11} cm3/molec/sec.
+Half-life in air due to degradation with hydroxyl radicals has been estimated with AOPwin v1.92 (US EPA, 2012) assuming a 12 hour-day and an OH-concentration of $1.5\times10^6$ OH-radicals/cm.
+The atmospheric half-life of 3-BC was estimated to be 1.495 hours, and the overall OH-rate constant was estimated to be $8.588\times10^{-11}$ cm/molec/sec.

 It is expected that photodegradation in air is not a relevant pathway for removal from the environment since it is assumed that that the largest part of 3-BC will be emitted directly from the use in sunscreens and indirectly via sewage treatment systems as well as possibly surface runoff into the aquatic compartment.
-Moreover, due to the very low vapour pressure the substance will not evaporate at ambient temperature.
+Moreover, due to its very low vapour pressure the substance will not evaporate at ambient temperature.
 Therefore, photolytic degradation in air or aerosol binding is unlikely.
+However, testing data on photodegradation is missing and degradation on skin if 3-BC is applied in sunscreens cannot be excluded.